 Antisemitism sharply increased

-Prayer significance: Pray for the protection of Jewish communities, for restraint of hatred, and for Christians to answer public hostility with truth and neighbor-love.
+Prayer significance: Pray for the protection of Jewish communities, for the restraint of hatred, and for Christians to answer public hostility with truth and neighbor-love.

 How to Pray